Treemonkey5/PasswordKeeper/README.md

 passwords are saved inside of a shelf dictionnary.

-Usage on commandline: passwordkeeper ACCOUNT
+Usage on command line: passwordkeeper ACCOUNT